Kenneth P. Moritsugu, MD

 “The PA Foundation is a key component of the profession, representing the charitable service element of the PA environment.
-It complements the educational and clinical aspects of the profession, rounding out the essential elements which define physician assistants.”
+It complements the educational and clinical aspects of the profession, rounding out the essential elements which define physician associates/assistants.”

 Dr. Kenneth P. Moritsugu, M.D., M.P.H.,F.A.C.P.M., serves as an emeritus trustee on the PA Foundation Board of Trustees.
 Dr. Moritsugu is the President and Chief Executive Officer of First Samurai Consulting, LLC, a firm specializing in health consulting focused on public health systems and policies, “putting the patient at the center of everything we do.”

 Dr. Moritsugu is the former Vice President for Global Professional Education and Strategic Relations for Johnson & Johnson’s Diabetes Solutions Companies, and former WorldWide Chairman of the Johnson & Johnson Diabetes Institutes (JJDI), a global initiative to provide awareness and training in state-of-the-art science, information, and technology relevant to diabetes prevention, awareness, diagnosis, and treatment.
 Since its inception nearly seven years ago and through his tenure, the JJDI has provided training and education to over 10,000 health care professionals world-wide, through residential programs, remote offerings, and on-line activities, to help improve the care and the health of people with diabetes.
 He retired from Johnson & Johnson in 2013.